 As it’s usually installed when you first download drivers for your Nvidia GPU, you probably already have the GeForce Experience on your computer.
 So, it’s about time you utilize it.
 Whether you just want a frame rate counter in the top left corner of your screen, a place to download new drivers when they come out or just record your gameplay, you can count on the GeForce Experience to do it all.

-Because of how many things this software can do, it can be hard to get to grips with everything you can do with it.
-Luckily, we went ahead and put together a little guide to all the things you can do with this software, and we'll even help you figure out where to download it if your drivers didn't come with it.
+We went ahead and put together a little guide for you, so you know exactly how you can utilize the GeForce Experience best and to your advantage.
+We'll even help you figure out where to download it if your drivers didn't come with it.
 One thing to note before we begin though: this software only works with Nvidia GPUs, so if you have Radeon graphics, you're out of luck.

 How to download GeForce Experience

 If your graphics driver didn't come with Nvidia's GeForce Experience, don't worry: you can download it manually.
 All you have to do is go to the Nvidia GeForce Experience page, and click 'Download Now'.

 Once it's done downloading, go ahead and run the GeForce Experience .exe file to start its installation.
 Once the program is installed, you'll either have to create an Nvidia account, or log in with your existing one.
 Luckily, you can sign in with either Facebook or Google to quickly setup that account if you don’t have it.

 When done, a dialogue box will open up, prompting you to take a tour.
 If this is your first time with GeForce Experience, we highly recommend going through it so you can familiarize yourself with the software’s many features.
 However, it isn't totally necessary.
 If you don’t have the time, you can skip this part.

 How to install graphics drivers with GeForce Experience